mlabs-haskell/clb/docs/reports/ms6/article.md

 * A trivial block-producing procedure that forges blocks from the content of the emulator's mempool.

-The emulator doesn't use consensus and any sort of inter-node communication which helps keeping it pretty fast in comparison with a private testnet.
+The emulator doesn't use consensus or any sort of inter-node communication which helps keep it fast in comparison with a private testnet.

 ### Integrating emulator binary

-The environment that uses the emulator should run it to spin up a degenerated testnet that consists of one emulator node which is in change of producing blocks and all other actions.
+The environment that uses the emulator should run it to spin up a degenerated testnet that consists of one emulator node which is in charge of producing blocks and all other actions.
-Though the number of commands and options the emulator takes much less smaller then for a real `cardano-node`, it is still problematic to do that manually.
+Though the number of commands and options the emulator takes much smaller than for a real `cardano-node`, it is still problematic to do that manually.
-For this end we are using the same approach we use for a real testnet, namely `cardano-testnet` from `cardano-node`.
+For this end, we are using the same approach we use for a real testnet, namely `cardano-testnet` from `cardano-node`.
-Under the hood this tool uses `cardano-api` to genereate a number of genesis keys, testnet configuration including genesis files based on user's preferences and run a set of nodes over generated configuration.
+Under the hood, this tool uses `cardano-api` to generate a number of genesis keys, testnet configuration including genesis files based on the user's preferences and run a set of nodes over generated configuration.
 `CARDANO_NODE` environment variable can be used to specify another binary to run, so we can easily plug in the emulator.

-The emulator binary itself can be pulled into your project usign Nix flakes, please refer to [clb-docs](https://mlabs-haskell.github.io/clb-docs/getting-started#using-clb-executable-with-nix) website.
+The emulator binary itself can be pulled into your project using Nix flakes, please refer to [clb-docs](https://mlabs-haskell.github.io/clb-docs/getting-started#using-clb-executable-with-nix) website.

 ### Unified testing in CTL

-The ability to switch between a private testnet backed by real nodes and emulated network backed by the emulator without changing the code of an application or a test suire gives developers some degree of freedom.
+The ability to switch between a private testnet backed by real nodes and emulated network backed by the emulator without changing the code of an application or a test suite gives developers some degree of freedom.
 An emulated network works much slower than a built-in `clb` state but it is still much faster than a private testnet.

 Another important difference to bear in mind is that it's not possible anymore to quickly travel in time.
-Awaiting for a particular slot will take some time based on slot's duration.
-Though you can keep the length of slots very short to compensate this downside.
+Awaiting for a particular slot will take some time based on the slot's duration.
+However, the length of slots can be very short to compensate for that.

 To showcase this approach works we reimplemented the betting dApp from Atlas [using CTL](https://github.com/Plutonomicon/cardano-transaction-lib/pull/1655).